KohlbacherLab/dnpm-dip-deployment/README.md

 This is bound to directory `/etc/ssl/certs` of the `nginx` container, to which certificates file paths in the configurations are pointing.

-From this default set-up, you can make local customizations by adapting the respectve files or removing them from `site-enabled` altogether, as shown in the following examples.
+From this default set-up, you can make local customizations by adapting the respecitve files or removing them from `site-enabled`, as shown in the following examples.

 > **NOTE for NGINX experts**
 >